 Zollinger-Ellison syndrome is a rare disorder where tumors form in the pancreas or duodenum (upper small intestine).
 The tumors cause the stomach to make a lot of acid.
 This can cause ulcers to form.
 The tumors may also be cancerous.
 They can spread to other parts of the body.

 |Copyright © Nucleus Medical Media, Inc.|

-- Your or family members with MEN 1
+- A family history of MEN 1

 - Nausea or vomiting